GEOG110 World Geography

 - analyze situations from the perspective of people in other nations and cultures and recognize how value systems differ from place to place around the globe [Diversity];

-- articulate personal, ethical, and environmental responsibilities toward the world and its people;
+- articulate personal, ethical, and environmental responsibilities toward the world and its people; and

 - understand and expressing the meaning and significance of different kinds of maps, air photos, and satellite images [Critical Thinking].